bthanhtung/bthanhtung/README.md

-_**The first requisite for success is the ability to apply your physical and mental energies to one problem incessantly without growing weary.**_
+_**The key to growth is the introduction of higher dimensions of consciousness into our awareness.**_

-Thomas Edison
+Laozi